apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

 ## Hive Remote Metastore Configuration

-The Hive metastore configuration runs as a separate service outside of Hive.
+The Hive metastore runs as a separate service outside of Hive.
 Drill communicates with the Hive metastore through Thrift.
 The metastore service communicates with the Hive database over JDBC.
 Point Drill to the Hive metastore service address, and provide the connection parameters